bytrix/witkey/README.md

 **About myself**

-> Software Engineering Student in school, crazy about technolygy and art
+> Software Engineering student in school, crazy about technolygy and art
 > but not proficient.
 A short time ago, a little conflict happened in
 > school between someone and me so that I have to  quit school.
 > However, it's a chance for me because I can spend all my spare